arc80/plywood/repos/plywood/docs/PlyTool.md

 Generates a build system inside the current build folder by running CMake.
 When using a single-configuration generator, such as "Unix Makefiles", each configuration gets its own build system.
 For such generators, the optional `--config` argument can be used to override the active configuration for the current build folder.

-<% member plytool build \[--add\] \[--config=[em <configName>]\] \[[em <targetName>]\] %>
+<% member plytool build \[--add\] \[--auto\] \[--config=[em <configName>]\] \[[em <targetName>]\] %>

 Runs the build system inside the current build folder.
 This command will also generate a build system in the current build folder, but only if a `.modules.cpp` file or build folder setting has changed.
 If *targetName* is specified, only the specified target and its dependencies are built; otherwise, all targets in the build folder are built.
-If both *targetName* and the `--add` option are specified, the specified root target is added to the build folder if missing.
 If the `--config` option is specified, the specified configuration is built; otherwise, the folder's active configuration is built.

+If the `--add` option is specified, and *targetName* is specified but not found in the current build folder, the specified root target is added before building.

+If the `--auto` option is specified, *targetName* must also be specified.
+If there are no build folders that contain the specified target, PlyTool will automatically create a new build folder and add the target before building.
+If there's a unique build folder that already contains the specified target, that build folder will be used instead.
+In both cases, the chosen build folder becomes the current build folder for subsequent commands.

-<% member plytool run \[--add\] \[--config=[em <configName>]\] \[--nobuild\] \[[em <targetName>]\] %>
+<% member plytool run \[--add\] \[--auto\] \[--config=[em <configName>]\] \[--nobuild\] \[[em <targetName>]\] %>

 Build and runs an executable target inside the current build folder.
 By default, this command will also generate a build system in the current build folder, but only if a `.modules.cpp` file or build folder setting has changed.
 If the `--nobuild` option is specified, the generate & build steps are skipped.
 If *targetName* is specified, the specified target is built & run; otherwise, the build folder's active target is built & run.
-If both *targetName* and the `--add` option are specified, the specified root target is added to the build folder if missing.
 If the `--config` option is specified, the specified configuration is built; otherwise, the build folder's active configuration is built.

+If the `--add` option is specified, and *targetName* is specified but not found in the current build folder, the specified root target is added before building.

+If the `--auto` option is specified, *targetName* must also be specified.
+If there are no build folders that contain the specified target, PlyTool will automatically create a new build folder and add the target before building.
+If there's a unique build folder that already contains the specified target, that build folder will be used instead.
+In both cases, the chosen build folder becomes the current build folder for subsequent commands.

 <% member plytool codegen %>